pfista/Trust/README.md

 ###### Some terms: (* = yet to be finalized)

-  *
-  * gifting* : the action of raising a user's Wufi Score (increasing their "wallet" and your "pocket" balances)
+  * sharing* : raises a user's rep, increasing their wallet and your pocket balances
-  * nixing*: the action of lowering a user's Wufi Score (decreasing their "wallet" and your "pocket" balances)
+  * nixing*: lowers a user's rep, decreasing their wallet and your pocket balances
-  * wallet*: the amount of Wufi a user can spend (without drawing on their pocket balance)
+  * wallet*: the amount of Wufi a user can spend without drawing on their pocket balance
-  * pocket*: the net total amount of Wufi a user has gifted and nixed
+  * pocket*: the net total amount of Wufi a user has shared and nixed

+###### new temporarily-placed musings:

+  * sharing raises your rep == more whuffie to spend in more of the network
+  * nixing lowers your rep == less whuffie to spend in less of the network

+    unlike cash, where there is a single issuer and so the game is to acquire as much as possible, everyone can create whuffie, so the game is about getting as much as possible from as much of the network as possible

+  * access vs ownership
+  * tipping a user gives them more whuffie to spend in more places/more of the network